 Kayak fishing is one of my true passions, it’s an amazing sport which is rapidly growing in popularity.
 There is however some dangerous elements to kayak fishing, If you have recently purchased a fishing kayak, or thinking of taking up this sport take please take some time to consider these basic safety tips.
 It will ensure that your kayak fishing adventures are fun and safe.
 Here are 15 Kayak fishing safety tips to get you started.

-Have a look at this video we created which runs you through the essential steps of kayak fishing safety.
-I then take out a beginner on his first kayak fishing adventure and what do you know we happen to stumble upon a huge school of salmon.
-It’s a great watch. so make sure to subscribe to the channel if you enjoy the content.
+Check out the video below which runs you through the essential steps of kayak fishing safety.
+I then take out a beginner on his first kayak fishing adventure and we happen to stumble upon a huge school of salmon.
+It’s a great watch so make sure to subscribe to the channel if you enjoy the content.

 Plain and simple never go out in poor weather conditions!!.
 Use weather apps to carefully study the weather forecast before planning your trip.
 Learn to read the wind and swell patterns and how it impacts the area your fishing.
 There are also very good websites such as Meteye ( Bureau of Meteorology forecast of wind and swell ) and willysweather are good basic weather predicting website.
 These are great starting spots to get you started.
 Use some common sense and know when not to launch.
 If you turn up to your destination and the conditions look unsafe then don’t go out in the water.
 You will learn this more with experience but never take unnecessary risks.

 Basic safety gear is essential for kayak fishing safety